 Other Cost Factors

 The diamond isn’t the only factor when it comes to the cost of a diamond ring.
 The type of metal used for the brand will influence the overall price of the ring.
+For instance, the price points between a rose gold and a white gold 1ct diamond ring will be different.
 This 1-carat Petite Solitaire ring comes in at $6737 with a platinum band while the same ring in 14k white gold is only $6337.

 The brand name is also a factor when it comes to ring prices.
 A comparable ring with almost the same diamond as above from a large brand such as Tiffany & Co runs $17,400.
 That’s over $10,000 different for similar rings between different brands.

-A final factor that impacts the price of a 1-carat diamond ring is whether the diamond is lab-grown or natural.
+A final factor that impacts the price of a 1-carat diamond ring is whether it’s a lab grown diamond or natural.
 Lab-grown diamonds are more ethically made than natural diamonds and come in at a lower price point.

-A lab-grown version of the diamond in the first ring is priced at $1,438, over $4,000 less than its natural counterpart.
+A lab diamond in the first ring is priced at $1,438, over $4,000 less than its natural counterpart.

 How Big Is a 1 Carat Diamond Engagement Ring?